 I can’t lie; as someone who rarely does dramatic makeup, this much blush seemed slightly overwhelming.
 I mean, blush on my nose?
 I purposely waited to try this one on my day off, just in case I looked like a 5-year-old left unattended with her mom’s makeup bag.
 (Let’s just say I had cleansing makeup wipes at the ready.)

 But the final verdict surprised me.
-The harsh, highly editorial look I imagined actually appeared subtle and warm IRL.
+The harsh, highly editorial look I imagined actually appeared subtle and warm once executed.
 Turns out I didn’t need the makeup wipes after all.
-I felt like I had finally reach the pinnacle of ’70s-inspired makeup.
-Pair this look with textured, lived-in hair and you may find yourself breaking out the bell-bottoms.
+I felt like I had finally reached the pinnacle of ’70s-inspired makeup; pair this look with textured, lived-in hair and you may find yourself breaking out the bell-bottoms.